Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Warwickshire and are not the council.
 About us

-The Portfolio Holder Decisions/Leader Decisions meeting scheduled for Friday 20 March 2026 will consider proposed changes to fees for pre-application advice on highways development and planning, and a proposed addition to the Education Capital Programme.
+The Portfolio Holder Decisions meeting, held on Monday 23 March 2026, saw Councillor Stephen Shaw, Portfolio Holder for Finance and Property, approve changes to fees for pre-application advice on highways development and planning, and also approve the addition of a scheme to the Education Capital Programme.

 Fees and Charges for Pre-Application Advice for Highways Development and Planning - 2026/27

-The report pack indicates that for Highways Development, there are proposals to increase fees for categories A and B (small-scale developments) by 250%, bringing them in line with neighbouring highway authorities.
-Fees for categories C to F are proposed to remain frozen.
-A new category G for developments of 500+ dwellings or significant commercial floorspace is also proposed, with a fee of £2,400.
-Additionally, a new charge of £150 for additional meetings is suggested, based on the average hourly rate for a Senior Engineer.
+For highways development, fees for small-scale developments (Categories A and B) will increase significantly by 250% to bring them in line with neighbouring authorities.
+Fees for larger developments (Categories C to F) will remain frozen.
+A new category, G, for developments of 500+ dwellings or significant commercial floorspace, will be introduced, along with a charge for additional meetings based on an hourly rate for a Senior Engineer.

 Addition to the Education Capital Programme

-The meeting is also scheduled to consider a proposal for an addition to the Education Capital Programme.
-This relates to a scheme at Higham Lane North Academy with an estimated cost of £0.835 million.
-This funding is proposed to come from the High Needs Provision Capital Allocation and an external grant from the Department for Education.
+Councillor Stephen Shaw approved the addition of a scheme at Higham Lane North Academy to the capital programme, with an estimated cost of £0.835 million.
+This funding will come from the High Needs Provision Capital Allocation and an external grant from the Department for Education.
+The decision also authorises the Executive Director for Children and Young People to proceed with procurement and contract arrangements.

 Attendees